rickoff/Rickoff/README.md

 **MarketPlace**

-- a global marketplace to sell your items or buy items put up for sale by other players the current version is not yet functional, do not hesitate to improve and help me in its design
+- a global marketplace to sell your items or buy items put up for sale by other players the current version is functional.